 The only way to determine the exact priority of payment for your situation is to consult your insurance providers, as well as the other driver's insurer, if applicable.

 The cost of riding in an ambulance

 Riding in an ambulance has a high and, unfortunately, extremely variable cost.
 The price before insurance can range from a few hundred dollars to several thousand, and it's very difficult to predict how much the bill will be until you get it.
 Plus, ambulances are usually dispatched by proximity, and the closest one may not be the cheapest one.

 Factors that can influence the cost of your ambulance bill include:

 - Whether you ride in an ambulance owned by a nonprofit or for-profit organization

 - Whether you have health insurance

-- What type of services you receive—someone receiving life support may pay more than someone with a broken leg
+- What types of services you receive — someone receiving life support may pay more than someone with a broken leg

-- What type of services the paramedics are able to provide, even if they don't actually provide them
+- What types of services the paramedics are capable of providing, even if they don't actually provide them

-The distance you travel in an ambulance makes up a surprisingly small portion of the total bill.
+The distance you travel in an ambulance makes up a small portion of the total bill.

-Adults do have the option to refuse transportation in an ambulance, if they are conscious.
-If you are not seriously injured and believe you can transport yourself to the doctor safely, you may consider turning down the ambulance ride.
+Adults who are conscious do have the option to refuse transportation by ambulance.
+If you are not seriously injured and believe you can get yourself to the doctor safely, you may consider turning down the ambulance ride.